 I know this post looks complicated, but do not let the length fool you.
 I documented 20 different Starbucks cake pops and how they made them.
 With this information, you can recreate your favorites anytime.

 Consistent Size - Aim always to have the cake balls uniform.
 I recommend using a cookie scoop, kitchen scale, or a tablespoon.
-Anything works, as long as the size is consistent and the cake small enough to stay on a lollipop stick.
+Anything works, as long as the size is consistent and the cake is small enough to stay on a lollipop stick.

 Cake Pop Stick - Purchase on Amazon, Walmart, or a hobby store.
 I used these reusable sticks I purchased on Amazon.